Western Australia Museum

 The museum empowers visitors to create their own experience and encourages the active consumption of knowledge, facilitated by a signage system that employs a self-directed navigation approach through variable technologies, from hi- res screens to mechanistic low-tech flip dots and rotating prisms.

 Signage features a collection of display technologies from LED to flip dots that activate the wayfinding experience through sound and vision.
-An activated tri- fold sign announces the formal entry within the museum’s expansive public forecourt.
-Rotating message boards display multiple welcome messages in English and the Noongar language, recognising the Whadjuk Noongar land upon which the museum sits.
+An activated tri-fold sign announces the formal entry within the museum’s expansive public forecourt.
+Rotating message boards display multiple welcome messages in English and the Noongar language, recognizing the Whadjuk Noongar land upon which the museum sits.

 Developed in parallel with the architectural design to ensure a sensitive and distinctive design outcome, the wayfinding signage design acts together with the built form and architectural interior to reflect and reinforce the museum’s objective to be a place to actively share Western Australia’s many stories of their people, their places and their roles in the world.